-Along the supply chain, mobile devices increase the speed and accuracy of order picking, while handheld computers (like the MC9300) boost inventory accuracy and reduce out-of-stock items.
+Along the supply chain, mobile devices increase the speed and accuracy of order picking, while handheld computers (like the MC9300 or the CK65 Mobile Computer) boost inventory accuracy and reduce out-of-stock items.
 Radio frequency identification (RFID) technology takes real-time inventory visibility to a whole new level.

 When it comes to managing the assets, people and processes behind warehouse operations, employees who are equipped with the right devices can fulfill orders quickly and accurately.
 The “ideal” device should have multi-modal technology, meaning that employees can use the same device to perform a variety of tasks around the warehouse, such as scanning, tagging, and voice-picking.

 In addition to implementing a great warehouse management system (WMS), your warehouse will benefit from a Real-Time Location System (RTLS) to track the whereabouts of items at any given time, as well as a Yard Management System (YMS) to track real-time data of trailers in the storage yard, from staging to docks and order fulfillment.
 Not only will you minimize turnaround times, you will also ensure safety and security on the premises.